 This research is a survey research using a questionnaire as a basic data collection tool.
-This type of research is causal research which aims to explain the causal relationship of the effect of price and product diversity on the decision to buy products at the Pusat Grosir Surabaya (PGS), through testing hypotheses (Malhotra, 1996).
+This type 1 research is causal research which aims to explain the causal relationship of the effect of price and product diversity on the decision to buy products at the Pusat Grosir Surabaya (PGS), 1 rough testing hypotheses (Malhotra, 1996).